Hägar the Horrible: TV guest appearances

-Hagar made his first animated appearance in a brief sketch paired with an interview of creator Dik Browne in the special The Fantastic Funnies broadcast on CBS May 15, 1980.
+Hägar made his first animated appearance in a brief sketch paired with an interview with creator Dik Browne in the special The Fantastic Funnies broadcast on CBS May 15, 1980.

 Scott Beach (uncredited) provided the voice while the animation was produced by Bill Melendez and Lee Mendelson.

-A live action Hagar sketch was included in the special Mother's Day Sunday Funnies broadcast May 8, 1983 on NBC.
+A live-action Hägar sketch was included in the special Mother's Day Sunday Funnies broadcast May 8, 1983 on NBC.

 TV special

-In 1989, an animated television special was aired, Hägar the Horrible: Hägar Knows Best produced by Hanna-Barbera and aired on CBS, based on the very first plotline when the strip began in 1973.
-Hägar returns home from battle after two years—and faces a major culture shock.
-His son Hamlet has bilged out of the Viking Academy, and his beloved daughter Honi is now dating a minstrel named Lute.
-Hagar blames Helga for allowing Honi to date Lute and being okay with Hamlet reading books.
-Hägar breaks up his daughter and trains his son in archery and other Viking venues.
-However, after seeing how unhappy his children have become, as well as other Vikings calling his kids weird, Hägar takes charge in his own way and sets things right.
+On November 1st, 1989, an animated television special, Hägar the Horrible: Hägar Knows Best, produced by Hanna-Barbera, aired on CBS, based on the strip's first plotline in 1973.
+Hägar returns home from two years of battles—and faces a major culture shock.
+His son Hamlet has flunked from the Viking Academy, and his daughter Honi is dating a minstrel named Lute instead of Olaf, because unlike Lute, Olaf is a true Viking.
+Hägar blames Helga for allowing Honi to date Lute and being okay with Hamlet reading books and doing homework.
+Hägar breaks up Honi and Lute, and trains Hamlet in archery and other Viking venues in a single day.
+However, after seeing how unhappy his children have become, as well as other Vikings calling Honi and Hamlet weird, Hägar immediately takes charge and sets things right again, with Helga as his somewhat silent, but kind, supporter.

-The special starred Peter Cullen as Hägar, Lainie Kazan as Helga, Lydia Cornell as Honi, Josh Rodine as Hamlet, Jeff Doucette as Lucky Eddie, Don Most as Lute and Frank Welker as Snert, as well as providing additional voices.
+The special starred the voices of Peter Cullen as Hägar, Lainie Kazan as Helga, Lydia Cornell as Honi, Josh Rodine as Hamlet, Jeff Doucette as Lucky Eddie, Don Most as Lute and Frank Welker as Snert, the Narrator, and the Viking Academy's Principal.

 It is available on DVD within the "Advantage Cartoon Mega Pack" set.

 Movie project

 Variety reported in 2003 that Abandon Pictures had acquired the film rights to the comic strip and planned a live-action theatrical feature based on the character.
-According to emails leaked in the Sony Pictures Entertainment hack, a film adaptation was in development in 2013 and 2014 at Sony Pictures Animation.
 In late 2014, Chris Browne confirmed that a deal was made with Sony Pictures to produce a film based on the character.